k3fair/COVID-19-ON-model/README.md

 • Distd50*: the proportion of people voluntarily distancing by day 21 of the outbreak, data from https://news.gallup.com/opinion/gallup/298310/americans-step-social-distancing-even-further.aspx

-• testRat*: estimate of the ratio of true infections to positive tests made by A Lachmann, Correcting under-reported covid-19 case numbers. medRxiv (2020).
+• testRat: estimate of the ratio of true infections to positive tests made by A Lachmann, Correcting under-reported covid-19 case numbers. medRxiv (2020).

 • Msave: Travel matrix, where entries are numbers of commuters between a home and workplace county.
 Data from Statistics canada, 2016 census, catalogue no. 98-400-x2016391.